-To carry out an advanced search, click on the Magnifying Glass symbol next to the search field.
+Advanced search: To carry out an advanced search, click on the Magnifying Glass symbol next to the search field.
 This will open an area in the catalog window separated from the rest of the window, as the following illustration shows.

 The small arrow next to the Search button provides a number of different settings:

+The results of your query are displayed as a list (see following image).
 Any products found in response to the search will appear as a list similar to that in the screenshot below.
 Clicking on the right mouse button and selecting an entry from the context menu will enable you to adapt the display of the search results.

 When the mouse is moved over the items in the list of articles found, their images will appear.

 If you click one of the articles in the list using the right-hand mouse button, the item Show in catalog will appear in the context menu.
 If you click on this, the article will be displayed with the other articles to be found in the same folder in the lower part of the catalog window.

 Double-clicking on an item in the list means that the article will be inserted into the design.
 The procedure is given here.

 Furthermore it is possible to look up the manufacturer of an article within your drawing in the catalog.
 This is how:

 2.Open the Products catalog and click the Find Article button.